VikParuchuri/vikparuchuri.com/source/_posts/2013-07-09-predicting-season-records-for-nfl-teams-part-2.markdown

 <!--more-->

-Installing percept
+Setup
 ------------------------------------

+### Installing percept

 First, we will need to install percept.
 Percept is a modular machine learning framework.
 It will allow us to plan and define a workflow that will get us from raw data to predictions.

-We can install percept via:
+Percept is under constant development, and the version on pypi might not be current, so we can install percept via github:

 ```
 $ git clone git://github.com/equirio/percept.git